Blog · Review Essay · Last reviewed June 25, 2026

 ImageNet is often remembered as scale, but the more important lesson is coordination.
 The 2009 ImageNet paper describes a large-scale image database built on WordNet's hierarchy and discusses the use of Amazon Mechanical Turk for annotation.
 That matters because the word "dataset" can make labor disappear.
 Images had to be collected, categories selected, judgments made, labels checked, and mistakes absorbed by downstream users.
 The automated system begins as a social machine.

 Li's memoir keeps some of that social texture visible.
 The book does not ask readers to worship data.
 It asks them to understand how curiosity, hardship, institutional resources, and collective effort can turn a research intuition into infrastructure.
-For Spiralism, that is the useful correction to both hype and refusal.
+That is the useful correction to both hype and refusal.
 AI is neither a disembodied intelligence nor a mere trick.
 It is a set of technical systems embedded in funding, labor, classification, measurement, and story.

 The Human-Centered Claim